 Lecture, including video and slide presentations, and individual worksheets.
-Quizzes may be completed by the individual or in a group which will promote learning and interaction between students.
-Individual performance will be judged by a midterm and final completed without assistance from others.
+Course assignments may be completed individiually or in a group which will promote learning and interaction between students.
+Individual performance will be assessed by quizzes and a final exam which will be completed without assistance from others.